-Harrisburg Young Professionals (HYP) is a group of young, active, civic-minded professionals who have a clear vision of Harrisburg’s future as a great place to live, work and play.
-We are part of a movement which is breathing new life into urban areas and lessening the negative impact of suburban sprawl.
-We are also working to prevent the migration of educated young people to larger cities (often referred to as “brain drain”) and to encourage those who have left to return to the Central Pennsylvania region.
+Harrisburg Young Professionals (HYP) is a group of young, active, civic-minded professionals who have a clear vision of Harrisburg’s future as a great place to live, work, and play.
+We are part of a movement that is breathing new life into urban areas and lessening the negative impact of suburban sprawl.
+We also work to prevent the migration of educated young people to larger cities (often referred to as “brain drain”) and to encourage those who have left to return to the Central Pennsylvania region.

-The organization is led by a board of directors, all 40 years of age or younger.
-Within the board, there are the offices of president, vice-president, secretary, and treasurer.
+HYP is led by a Board of Directors, all forty years of age or younger.
+Within the Board, there are the offices of President, Vice-Presidents (2), Secretary, and Treasurer.

 HYP has nine standing committees and two administrative committees.
 The chairpersons of the committees are nominated by the Nominating Committee and approved by a majority vote of the Board of Directors.
 The committees are:

 - City Beautification Committee